Soft chapathi recipe, How to make soft chapati

 So, let’s start making chapathi.
 Happy chapathi making!

-Recipe card – Soft chapathi recipe, how to make chapathi:
+Soft chapathi recipe, how to make chapathi recipe card:

-Soft chapathi recipe, how to make soft chapathi with step by step pictures:
+How to make soft chapathi recipe, how to make soft chapathi:

 Soft chapathis, anyone?